Brief History, Research interests, Teaching, Administration, Other Activities, Publications. details

 He is a member of the School's Policy and Resources Committee and Standing Committee.

-Return to Computational and numerical analysis research group , School of Mathematics, UNSW.
+Return to Computational mathematics group , School of Mathematics, UNSW.